timarkh/tsakorpus/docs/_build/html/_sources/overview.rst.txt

 Source convertors
 -----------------

-You can generate JSON files yourself, or use one of the several convertors that come with tsakorpus.
+You can generate JSON files yourself, or use one of the several convertors that come with Tsakorpus.
 The convertors are located in the ``src_convertors`` directory.
 A convertor takes a collection of files in one of the source formats, as well as a number of additional setting files, and converts them to the Tsakorpus JSON.
 You can find out more :doc:`here </src_convertors>`.

 Normally, conversion takes 1-10 minutes per million tokens.
 However, if the source convertor has to cut media files, this may take much longer (up to several hours per million tokens).